jshakes/jshakespeare2019/content/projects.md

 ## Personal projects
 * [Moon tonight](https://moontonight.co/) - Location-based rendering of tonight’s moon phase using CSS
 * [Giglist](https://github.com/jshakes/giglist) - Generate Spotify playlists of songs by artists playing live in your city this month
-* [CitiBike Texts](https://github.com/jshakes/citibike-texts) - Receive a daily text with the number of available CitiBikes in your nearest dock
+* [CitiBike Texts](https://github.com/jshakes/citibike-texts) - Receive a daily text with the number of available CitiBikes in your nearest docks
 * [Milkshake](https://thenextweb.com/apps/2014/10/21/milkshake-simple-way-share-three-track-music-playlists-chat-friends-real-time/) - Create and listen to playlists in real-time with a friend over websockets.
 Built with [Nathan Igdaloff](http://igdaloff.com/) and [Spenser Garden](http://spenser.garden/)

 ## Other client work
 * [Harp and Harp](http://harpandharp.co.uk/) - Portfolio for London-based architects Steve and Kayleigh Harp